Work Productivity Tips Anyone Can Master

 We all have time hiding in places we don’t expect.
 Observe how you spend your time for a week, and see if you can find a few hours to be productive with something that’s important to you.

-Step Three: Master Your Concentration Skills for Maximum Productivity
+Step Three: Master Your Concentration Skills to Maximize Work Productivity

 - Practice having screen-free days or evenings after work — this may be very hard, but you can start small — even two hours away from a screen is good progress